 To introduce the various styles of mathematics used to construct urban models, we define population as P and employment as E, location by subscripts i and/or j, and time as t.
-We will present six kinds of model which reflect the main types used to date: urban economic-base models, social physics models that distribute activity according to gravitational hypotheses and are widely referred to as spatial interaction models, and rent and population density models based on micro economic theory which trades off the demand for space against cost or distance travelled usually to workplaces.
+We will present six kinds of model which reflect the main types used to date: urban economic-base models, social physics models that distribute activity according to gravitational hypotheses and are widely referred to as spatial interaction models, and rent and population density models based on microeconomic theory which trades off the demand for space against cost or distance traveled usually to workplaces.
 These are all static spatial models which are in stark contrast to models that deal with time.
-Dynamic models can be at an aggregate level such as those based on population dynamics or more micro in terms of mobility, and there are various models that deal with long term dynamics that reflect discontinuous change in the urban system.
-The last class of models deals with the supply of land and reflects developer dynamics and decision-making.
+Dynamic models can be at an aggregate level, such as those based on population dynamics, or more micro in terms of mobility, and there are various models that deal with long-term dynamics that reflect discontinuous change in the urban system.
+The last class of models deals with the supply of land and reflects developer dynamics and decision making.
 We will now sketch these types to give some sense of how urban models are constructed.

-Urban economic-base models divide aggregate employment E into basic employment B which drives demand for non-basic or service employment Sthrough the multiplier effect where E = B + S. We relate demand for services to total employment as $S = \beta E$ from which it is easy to demonstrate that $E = B(1 - \beta)^{-1}$ where $(1 - \beta)^{-1}$ is the multiplier.
-If we then consider that population can be generated by applying an activity rate $\alpha$ to employment as $P = \alpha E$ , we have the rudiments of a generative sequence that has been widely used in input-output modelling on the one hand and in cross-sectional urban modelling on the other.
-If we now consider that employment and population are related spatially through movements or interactions called $T{ij}$ between work i and home j, we can articulate these as
+Urban economic-base models divide aggregate employment E into basic employment B which drives demand for nonbasic or service employment S through the multiplier effect where E=B+S. We relate demand for services to total employment as $S=\beta E$ from which it is easy to demonstrate that $E=B(1-\beta)^{-1}$, where $(1-\beta)^{-1}$ is the multiplier.
+If we then consider that population can be generated by applying an activity rate α to employment as $P=\alpha E$, we have the rudiments of a generative sequence that has been widely used in input-output modeling on the one hand and in cross-sectional urban modeling on the other.
+If we now consider that employment and population are related spatially through movements or interactions called T{ij} between work i and home j, we can articulate these as where d{ij} is the distance or travel cost from zone i to j, λ is a friction of distance parameter, and R_j is some measure of attraction at residential location j.
+If we were also to relate the location of services to population through another gravitational model of the same form as eqn [1], we would have a scheme tying population and employment together through the economic-base relation at the spatially aggregate level and through gravitational hypotheses at the spatially disaggregate level.
+In fact, this is the model first developed by Lowry, in 1964, which is still the most widely applied of all operational urban models and which has been elaborated in various ways, particularly in relation to the transportation sector.

-$$T{ij} = E_i \frac{R_j d{ij}^{-\lambda}}{\sum_k R_k d{ik}^{-\lambda}} \quad , \qquad \text{where} \qquad P_j = \alpha \sum_i T{ij} \quad . \tag{1}$$
+$$T{ij} = E_i \frac{R_j d{ij}^{-\lambda}}{\sum_k R_k d{ik}^{-\lambda}}$$ where $P_j = \alpha \sum_i T{ij}$ [1]